AliOKeeffe/word-Py/README.md

 ![User Menu](docs/readme_images/user_menu.png)

 - It doesn't matter if their input is lower or upper case.
 The computer can handle both inputs by using the inbuilt function, lower().
-- If the user does not input a "P" or an "I" they will get an error message asking them to input a valid option.
+- If the user does not input a "P", "p", "I" or an "i" they will get an error message asking them to input a valid option.

 ![User Menu](docs/readme_images/menu_input_error.png)

 ### Instructions
-- If the user keys in "I" and presses enter they will be show the game instructions.
+- If the user keys in "I" and presses enter they will be shown the game instructions.
 - The instructions are surrounded by a scroll like border to make them clear and easy to read and to add an element of fun.
 - The game will begin immediately below the instructions.